mnbroatch/bondage.js/README.md

 If you need compatibility with internet explorer, you can transpile for yourself or use `@mnbroatch/bondage/dist/bondage.ie.js`.

+If you want to transpile for yourself, use `import bondage from '@mnbroatch/bondage/src/index'`

 # Development

 The parser is compiled ahead of time, so after making changes to the grammar you will need to run `node src/parser/make-parser`.
-This is run automatically during `npm run build`.
+This is done automatically during `npm run build`.